 To go beyond basic keyboard commands using the Tab, cursor, and function keys, use Narrator views.

-Narrator views let you to change how Narrator navigates apps and webpages, and includes the following: items, characters, words, lines, paragraphs, links, headings, tables, landmarks, and suggestions.
+Narrator views let you to change how Narrator navigates apps and webpages, and includes the following: items, characters, words, lines, paragraphs, links, headings, tables, landmarks, suggestions, and form fields.

 Items is the default view when you start Narrator.
 An item can be anything from a button in an app, a link, or text in a webpage.
 To move by item, press Caps lock + Left arrow or Caps lock + Right arrow.
 When you find an item that you want to activate, press Caps lock + Enter.
 To have Narrator read the current item press Caps lock + D. To have Narrator repeat the last phrase spoken, press Caps lock + V.